eirikhanasand/iikg2001/exam/exam22.md

 4. Attackers.

 ## Question 16
-The following Design Principles are in contradiction: Defense in Depth and Economy of Mechanism.
+The following Design Principles are in contradiction: Defense in Depth and Economy of Mechanism.<br/>
 Select one alternative:

 1. True